jahredhope/tutorial-rock-paper-scissors/TURORIAL.md

   const prey = this.getClosestByType(mapItemToPrey[this.type]);
   const predator = this.getClosestByType(mapItemToPredator[this.type]);
   const ally = this.getClosestByType(this.type);

   // ...

 }

 ```

-Once we have each item we want to find out which direction we should move.
-In this tutorial we'll say we want to move towards the nearest prey, and away from the nearest predator.
+Once we have each item, we want to find out which direction we should move.
+In this tutorial, we'll say we want to move towards the nearest prey, and away from the nearest predator.
 And we'll weight these values by how far they are.

 For example:

 - If a prey is close, and a predator is far away: Move more towards the prey than away from the predator.

 - If the predator is close, and the prey if far away: Move more towards the predator than away from the prey.

 ```ts